boazsegev/plezi/README.md

     route '/', MyDemo
     exit

-Now visit your [index](http://localhost:3000/) and [foo](http://localhost:3000/foo) or request an id, i.e. [http://localhost:3000/1](http://localhost:3000/1).
+Now visit [index](http://localhost:3000/) and [foo](http://localhost:3000/foo) or request an id, i.e. [http://localhost:3000/1](http://localhost:3000/1).

 Did you notice how the controller has natural access to the request's `params`?

-This is because Plezi inherits your controller and adds it's own magic to it, allowing to read and set cookies using the `cookies` Hash based cookie-jar, set or read session data using `session`, look into the `request`, set special headers for the `response`, store self destructing cookies using `flash` and so much more!
+This is because Plezi inherits our controller and adds some magic to it, allowing us to read and set cookies using the `cookies` Hash based cookie-jar, set or read session data using `session`, look into the `request`, set special headers for the `response`, store self destructing cookies using `flash` and so much more!

 ### Can websockets do that?!